Celdama/redux-todo-app/README.md

 I. create reducer with inital state null
-II. import filter reducer in store/index.js and combine it with todosReducer using combineReducer() method
+II. import filter reducer in store/index.js and combine it with todosReducer using combineReducer() method III. create filterSelector to get initial value of filter from filter reducer to component TodoFilter IV. create filterAction to display right value of filter (null, true or false) in filterReducer
+V. get all logic filter in TodoFilter component